 Formation of Barr Bodies

-The X-chromosomes have an X-inactivation center (XIC) which contains a gene called X-inactive specific transcript (Xist).
+The X-chromosomes have an X-inactivation centre (XIC) which contains a gene called X-inactive specific transcript (Xist).
 There is yet another gene known as Tsix (Xist reversed).

 Lyon’s hypothesis states the following postulates:

-- In the female mammals, one of the two X-chromosomes in the somatic cell is inactive.
+- In female mammals, one of the two X-chromosomes in the somatic cell is inactive.